-- Make sure the brakes operate smoothly and that the lever free play is correct. - Make sure the brakes do not drag and the brake operation is not spongy. - All air is bled from the brake system.
+- Make sure the brakes operate smoothly and that the freeplay is correct. - Make sure the brakes do not drag. - All air must be bled from the brake system.
+Replacement of brake components requires professional knowledge.
+These procedures should be performed by your dealer.